 Nature has its own wonderfully weird way of surpassing every human marvel ever made.
 But seems so, we are not even in the league.
 Have a look at these 43 most surreal phenomena which you should see at least once in your lifetime.
+Check out our international tour packages.
 No black magic, no humbug, not even Christopher Nolan!
-Bits of nature’s creativity and loads of science are all it takes.
+Bits of nature’s creativity and loads of science is all it takes.
+Here is our list of the top natural phenomena in the world.

 #43 Aurora Borealis, Iceland